KMahoney/kmahoney.github.io/_posts/2015-06-27-immutable-data.markdown

 Ouch.

-Unfortunately PostgreSQL does not provide many tools to use these queries more efficiently, but we can trade some write performance for read performance.
+Unfortunately PostgreSQL does not provide many tools to use these queries more efficiently, but it is possible to trade some write performance for read performance.

 The first way is very simple: use a [materialised view](http://www.postgresql.org/docs/9.4/static/sql-creatematerializedview.html).
 This requires minimal changes to our database and has the desired effect.

-We can make this more efficient by manually creating a table and using triggers to update it.
-This way we still have a log of past events, but we also have an efficient way to query the current state of the application.
-We can index this state the same way as any other table and rebuild it from scratch using the log data if needed.
+This can be made more efficient still by manually creating a table and using triggers to update it.
+This way there is still a log of past events, but there is also an efficient way to query the current state of the application.
+This state can be indexed the same way as any other table and rebuilt from scratch using the log data if needed.

-Here's a minimal example (I haven't included deletions or tagging):
+Here's a minimal example - deletions and tagging are not included:

 {% highlight sql %}
 CREATE TABLE logblog.public_article_state (